enekodr/enekodr/README.md

 - 👋 Hi, I’m @enekodr
 - 👀 I’m interested in sports, guitar playing and videogames (classic!)
-- 🌱 I’m currently learning CI/CD
+- 🌱 I’m currently learning how to properly manage projects and time
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me at https://enekodiaz.es